Clinical Psychology Graduate Program Overview

 Data on students’ time to completion, program costs, attrition, internships, and licensure are collected and reported in keeping with the requirements of programs accredited by the Commission on Accreditation of the American Psychological Association.
 These education and training outcomes can be found at this link: Student Admissions, Outcomes, and Other Data.

-Diversity in Clinical Psychology
+Diversity, Equity, Inclusion and Accessibility in Clinical Psychology

 We strongly support Syracuse University's institutional commitment to diversity and inclusion.